 You’ve decided to invest in a property in Serbia?
 The first thing on your to-do list is to check whether citizens of your country have the right to acquire property in the Republic of Serbia and under which conditions.

-In order to find that out, you must check whether there is a concluded bilateral agreement between your country and the Republic of Serbia that regulates the issue of obtaining property of a national of that country in another country.
+In order to find that out, you must check whether there is a concluded bilateral agreement between your country and the Republic of Serbia that regulates the issue of obtaining the property of a national of that country in another country.
 In the absence of such an agreement, it is necessary to check whether actual reciprocity between the countries has been concluded.
 If you need a simple explanation of how to find the answer to this question, make sure to read our blog post Can Foreigners Buy Property in Serbia.

 It should be emphasized that the acquisition of agricultural land is reserved exclusively for Serbian citizens.
 The exception is the ability of EU citizens to acquire agricultural land, with very restrictive conditions.
 For more information on this issue, visit Land for Sale in Serbia.